ED BLOCK COURAGE AWARD

 Roy Miller was a member of this team.
 The game was played at the Rose Bowl against USC and his performance was considered to be the best by many.
 Special moments from that game can be viewed in the following clip.

 COMMUNITY SERVICE AWARDS

-Roy Miller III was nominated by the Jacksonville Jaguars or the fifth annually Salute to Service Award presented by USAA.
+Roy Miller was nominated by the Jacksonville Jaguars or the fifth annually Salute to Service Award presented by USAA.
 The award, presented annual by USAA and the NFL, honors a league member who demonstrates an exemplary commitment to honoring and supporting the military community.
 USAA is the official military appreciation sponsor of the NFL.
 Miller was nominated by the Jaguars because of his commitment to helping children of the military succeed.

 NFL to Recognize Sportsmanship Dec 9, 2014

 NEW YORK — The NFL has created a sportsmanship award to be voted on by league players.

 Commissioner Roger Goodell announced the award Tuesday, with each team nominating one of its players during the season.
 A panel of former players will select eight finalists from the 32 nominees.

 Hall of Fame running back Curtis Martin will be on the panel, along with Warrick Dunn, Karl Mecklenburg and Leonard Wheeler.